bbepis/XUnity.AutoTranslator/README.md

     public Type Type { get; set; }

     /// <summary>
-    /// Gets the type of call that loaded this resource.
-NOTE: 'LoadByType' usually loads a number of assets
+    /// Gets the type of call that loaded this asset.
+If 'LoadByType' is specified
-    /// at a time.
-But in the context of the ResourceLoaded hook, these will be hooked as individual calls.
+    /// multiple assets may be returned if subscribed as 'OneCallbackPerLoadCall'.
     /// </summary>
     public ResourceLoadType LoadType { get; }
 }